chanhi2000/devlog/src/g4e/lang-python/github.md

   - [🌐Official Site](https://chameleon-llm.github.io)
 - [roboflow/notebooks][roboflow/notebooks]: Examples and tutorials on using SOTA computer vision models and techniques.
 Learn everything from old-school ResNet, through YOLO and object-detection transformers like DETR, to the latest models like Grounding DINO and SAM.
   - [🌐Official Site](https://roboflow.com/models)
+- [IntelligenzaArtificiale/Free-AUTO-GPT-with-NO-API][IntelligenzaArtificiale/Free-AUTO-GPT-with-NO-API]: Free AUTOGPT with NO API is a repository that offers a simple version of Autogpt, an autonomous AI agent capable of performing tasks independently.
+Unlike other versions, our implementation does not rely on any paid OpenAI API, making it accessible to anyone. <GithubTags tagItems="python;ai;reverse-engineering;openai;gpt-4;gpt4;chatgpt;chatgpt-api;chatgpt-free;gpt-4-api;autogpt;free-autogpt;autogpt-no-paid-api;democratize-ai;open-source-gpt;open-source-auto-gpt"/>

 <!-- Jupyter Notebook -->